 The distributions of platform surface interior angle as directly measured with a goniometer and as calculated from caliper measurements.

-The distribution of the platform surface interior angles for the 568 flakes in the Campagne dataset is shown in Figure 8 with color coding for the type of percussion technique.
+The distribution of the PSIA for the 568 flakes in the Campagne dataset is shown in Figure 8 with color coding for the type of percussion technique.
 Here the mean platform surface interior angle for all flakes is 138.63±13.27.
 Punch flakes have a lower platform surface interior angle (stats), and soft hammer flakes have a mean of XX.
 When we look at only the hard hammer flakes, which is the technique used in the Dibble glass dataset, the mean platform surface interior angle is 140.36±12.38.

 Distribution of platform surface interior angles in the Campaigne data set color coded by percussion type.

-In the Campagne data, platform surface interior angle does not covary with platform width, platform thickness or the shape of the platform (as measured by the ratio of platform width to platform depth).
-Though sample size is perhaps a problem, there is perhaps an indication that for larger platform depths, there is less variability in the platform surface interior angle.
+In the Campagne data, PSIA does not covary with platform width, platform depth or the shape of the platform (as measured by the ratio of platform width to platform depth).
+Though sample size is potenaitally a problem, there is perhaps an indication that for larger platform depths, there is less variability in the platform surface interior angle.

 Platform surface interior angle as a function of platform width, platform depth, and EPA in the experimental flake collection.
 Color coding is the same as in Figure 8.

-The distribution of platform surface interior angles in the MPI dataset as measured by a digital goniometer is presented in Figure 10.
+The distribution of PSIA in the MPI dataset as measured by a digital goniometer is presented in Figure 10.
 This dataset contains 67 flakes, and the mean is 137.75±10.97, in keeping with the other datasets.

 Distribution of platform surface interior angle in the MPI flakes dataset as measured by a digital goniometer.